Rapid Charge EV

 When your EV battery is critically low or already at 0%, your first priority is safety, not the battery gauge.

 The same safety basics apply whether you're near Coral Springs, Margate, or Parkland using nearby I-95 access roads, or on the main interstate closer to Dania Beach, Hallandale Beach, or Hollywood.
-Once you are safe, you can contact Rapid Charge EV at (954) 628-2393 or (954) 278-4454 to dispatch emergency mobile charging.
+Once you are safe, you can call (954) 278-4454 to dispatch emergency mobile charging.

 Step 2: Pinpoint your exact location on I-95